 Just one second in delay results in a 7% drop in conversions.
 If that seems minor to you, think of it this way.
 If your store made $100,000 a day, then you’d lose $2.5 million every year!

 Even if your product page has lots of images, try to compress them and reduce the page loading time.
-After you optimized your images, one of the quickest ways to bump up your page speed is to get a CDN.
-If you’re on a custom platform, you can purchase a CDN subscription like KeyCDN or CloudFront.
+After optimizing your images, one of the quickest ways to bump up your page speed is to get a CDN.
+If you’re on a custom platform, you can purchase a CDN subscription-like KeyCDN or CloudFront.

 However, there are still some things to look out for to speed it up.